|

 claimed are not simply placebo effect, but may actually involve

-:Some therapists also use the stones to massage.
-This is a tradition that goes back to almost every one of our pre-modern cultures.
-The key with this modality is to find an attentive, and skilled practitioner.
-Keeping track of the stones, while doing a massage session, can be quite a multitasking endeavor!
+:Some therapists also use the stones to massage the client, either replacing their hands during that session, or using the stones as a supplemental implement at various times, for certain muscle groups.
+Believe it or not, Hot Stone Massage is a tradition that goes back to almost every one of our pre-modern cultures.
+The key with this modality is to find an attentive and skilled practitioner.
+Keeping track of the stones, while doing a massage session, can be quite a multitasking endeavor, reminiscent of the arcade game Tapper.

 by physician William Sutherland, D.O. in the early twentieth century,